 I hope you will find my skills and experience suitable for the role.
 I look forward to hearing back from you soon.

 10. Be prepared to answer questions

 When you’re done putting together your résumé, go over what you’ve written, and make sure it’s coherent and concise.
 If you leave important information out or, worse, overdo it with the details, then the hiring manager might request clarifications regarding the gaps in your résumé — and the last thing you want is to be caught off guard.

 In fact, the hiring manager might request that you further explain the gaps in your employment regardless of how well you’ve described it all in writing.
 So, have a think about what you’re going to say when you’re called in for an interview, particularly if the reason you had to step away from your job was due to something particularly challenging or emotionally taxing.

 Are you wondering how to apply all this information to your résumé?
 Don’t fret!
 We’ve created the following sample to use as a guide when you’re including your gap year on your résumé.

-Within this example, we used a chronological timeline since the candidate has a great education, followed by a solid chunk of work experience.
-However, if you have a patchy employment history, use a skill-based résumé structure instead — this allows you to focus on the skills you have rather than the work experience you’ve gained.
+Within this example, we used a chronological timeline, since the candidate lists a solid chunk of work experience.
+However, if you have a patchy employment history, you may want to use a skill-based résumé structure instead — this allows you to focus on the skills you have rather than the work experience you’ve gained.